ppy/osu-wiki/wiki/Beatmaps/en.md

 Graveyarded beatmaps use the question mark icon (![Question mark icon](/wiki/shared/status/graveyard.png)) in the song select screen.

-These beatmaps were initially pending, but are moved to this status because they have not been updated or its thread post was inactive for 4 weeks.
-These beatmaps cannot be updated until the [mapper](/wiki/mapper) revives it by clicking the `Revive Beatmap` link in their profile, under the category `Beatmaps`.
+These beatmaps were initially pending, but are moved to this status because they have not been updated or its thread post was inactive for 4 weeks (28 days).
+These beatmaps cannot be updated until the [mapper](/wiki/mapper) revives it by updating the beatmap in the in-game editor.

-All graveyarded beatmaps do not affect user statistics.
+All graveyarded beatmaps don't affect user statistics.

 For the sake of having digital space for newer beatmaps, osu! will purge graveyarded beatmaps if they have been in this status for a long period of time.